Probabilistic Limit Theorems Induced by the Zeros of Polynomials: Results for a class of root-unitary polynomials

 A reformulation of Theorem~\ref{thm:cumulant_bound} for the probability generating functions \eqref{eq:sc_prob_gen_fct} admits a more straightforward proof by elementary means, which we present in Section~\ref{ch:proof_of_sc_theorem}.
 Its core ingredient is an explicit representation of the cumulants of the corresponding random variables $X_N$.
 For $m\ge3$, they are given by

-where $B_{m}$ denotes the $m$-th Bernoulli number, see Section~\ref{ch:proof_cumulant_representation} for a proof.
+as was derived in \cite{hwang_zacharovas2015}, also see \cite{billey2023cyclotomic}.
+Here, $B_{m}$ denotes the $m$-th Bernoulli number.
 In particular, since $B_{2m+1}=0$ for any $m \ge 1$, all cumulants of odd order $\ge 3$ vanish identically, and when establishing cumulant bounds it is therefore sufficient to consider the cumulants of even orders $2m$.

 \begin{thm} Let $P_N(z)$ be a polynomial as in \eqref{eq:sc_gen_polynomial} and $X_N$ a random variable defined as in \eqref{eq:sc_prob_gen_fct}.
 Then, for $m\ge2$, the $2m$-th cumulant of $X_N^\ast$ satisfies